Language Barriers Impact Outcomes

 - Support compliance and reduce risk when using internal language resources

-When to use testing and training
+When to use Testing and Training

 - When your organization has bilingual staff supporting communication